rohitsalem/Advanced-Lane-Lines/writeup.md

 ![alt text][image9]

+The Project output on the video can be found [here](project_out.mp4)
+Discussion:
-The Project output on the video can be found [here](project_out.mp4) My code still fails sometime while using the challenge video, I look forward to improve the detect_lane function along with fine tuning of the thresholding.
+My code still fails sometime while using the challenge and Harder challenge videos, One major reason is that this pipeline is looking for a straight or an almost straight line and confined to that region of interest, which is not the case in the challenge videos where the lanes curve incredibly.
+I will have to improve the curvature function for this to act better, and I look forward to improve the detect_lane function along with fine tuning of the thresholding.